ashleydavis/highstock-yahoo-demo/README.md

 # highstock-yahoo-demo

-A demo of Highstock using data loaded from Yahoo
+A demo of Highstock using Data-Forge with data loaded from Yahoo.